 Field-Based Scholarships

-Scholarships for specific industries are moderately challenging to get, but they tend to have high awards, making them worth pursuing.
-Many of these are offered by schools, governments, and industry organizations to attract more applicants to an under-represented area.
+Scholarships for specific industries are moderately challenging to get, but they tend to have high awards.
+Many of these are offered by schools and organizations to attract more applicants to an under-represented area.
+But you may have to do some digging.
+These are often scholarships nobody knows about.

 Military Support